coalhakaar/AIOS/README.md

 git clone https://github.com/coalhakaar/AIOS.git
 ```

-After that, just compress the file and change the file extension to .pptx
+After that, just compress the files and change the file extension to .pptx